Death Penalty: No

 In 1989, the state passed a provision banning the execution of intellectually disabled individuals.

 In 2002, Governor Parris Glendening declared a moratorium on executions.
 The moratorium was lifted by his successor, Governor Robert Ehrlich.

 In 2009, after nearly passing abolition legislation, Maryland instituted the tightest death penalty restrictions in the country.
 The law limits capital cases to those with biological or DNA evidence of guilt, a videotaped confession, or a videotape linking the defendant to a homicide.

 Maryland's legislature passed a death penalty repeal bill in March, 2013.
 The bill was signed by Governor Martin O'Malley on May 2, 2013.
-The repeal is not retroactive, so Maryland's 5 death row inmates remain on death row.

 Other interesting facts